rickballard/CoCiviumBackUp/admin/assets/admin_CoCivium_Progress_Map_Plan_20250810.md

 - **Above the fold:** the canvas/SVG with a short caption:

-  *“This living map shows CoCivium’s real progress across coherence, coverage, onboarding, hygiene, decision integrity, cadence, responsiveness, and community signal.
+  *“This living map shows CoCoCivium’s real progress across coherence, coverage, onboarding, hygiene, decision integrity, cadence, responsiveness, and community signal.
 The brighter the weave, the healthier the organism.”*

 - **Legend:** compact compass legend at bottom-right.